 This recipe is adapted from the "Unstuffed Cabbage" recipe in The Complete Food Allergy Cookbook.
 It's a bit spicy, but my preschool and kindergarten-aged kids loved it.

-For a vegan version, you could add more Italian spices and some cooked (or canned) beans or tofu.
+For a vegan version, you could add more Italian spices and some cooked (or canned) beans.
 If you can't tolerate or don't like tomatoes, just leave them out or add a cup of vegetable broth instead.